Elvis Andrus Preview, Player Props: White Sox vs. Diamondbacks

 Elvis Andrus At The Plate

-- Andrus has 20 doubles, a triple, six home runs and 25 walks while hitting .255.
+- Andrus has 20 doubles, a triple, six home runs and 25 walks while batting .252.

+- Andrus has picked up a hit in 57.4% of his 108 games this season, with at least two hits in 22.2% of those games.

-- He has homered in six games this season (5.6%), homering in 1.5% of his trips to the plate.
+- Looking at the 108 games he has played this season, he's hit a home run in six of them (5.6%), and in 1.5% of his trips to the plate.

-- Andrus has had an RBI in 26 games this year (24.3%), including 15 multi-RBI outings (14.0%).
+- In 26 games this season (24.1%), Andrus has picked up an RBI, and in 15 of those games (13.9%) he had more than one.
 He has also driven in three or more of his team's runs in three contests.

-- He has scored in 29 games this year, with multiple runs eight times.
+- In 29 of 108 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.